-A study of narrative, drama and poetry, primarily of American and British authors.
-The student will learn to appreciate how these literary forms embody metaphoric, poetic and mythic ways of knowing; through writing assignments, the student will also learn how to respond to literature.
+A study of narrative, drama, and poetry, primarily of American and British authors.
+The student will learn to appreciate how these literary forms embody metaphoric, poetic, and mythic ways of knowing; through writing assignments, students also learn how to respond to literature.
 Co